DarkFlippers/unleashed-firmware/ReadMe.md

 <br>

 # What changed
-* SubGhz regional TX restriction removed
+* SubGHz regional TX restriction removed
+* SubGHz frequecy range can be extended in settings file (Warning: It can damage flipper's hardware)
-* Rolling code protocols now has ability to save & send captured signals
+* Many rolling code protocols now has ability to save & send captured signals
 * FAAC SLH (Spa) & BFT Mitto (secure with seed) manual creation
-* Custom plugins and games included
+* Custom community plugins and games added
-* Extra SubGhz frequencies + extra mifare classic keys
+* Extra SubGHz frequencies + extra mifare classic keys
 * Picopass/iClass plugin is included in releases
 * Recompiled IR TV Universal Remote for ALL buttons
 * Other small fixes and changes